 However, there is a trade-off with full backups and some disadvantages to the strategy are:

-- Higher bandwidth and more storage capacity is required.
+- Higher bandwidth and more storage space is required.

 - Can be time-consuming to perform depending on the amount of data being backed up.